giocapeli/ChatGPTChat/README.md

 ### Next features

+- Give more control to the user on the API requests
 - Load and keep track of the history.
 - Improve token estimation to create better prompts
 - Split modules